mvm1964/MGVB/extractRaw/README.md

 To compile the executable you will need to have Modo-develop installed on your machine.
-The two dll files, ThermoFisher.CommonCore.Data.dll and ThermoFisher.CommonCore.RawFileReader.dll, must be in the same directory as the extractRaw.cs.
+The two dll files, `ThermoFisher.CommonCore.Data.dll` and `ThermoFisher.CommonCore.RawFileReader.dll`, must be in the same directory as the extractRaw.cs.

 Then, from within this directory execute:
 `mono-csc extractRaw.cs -r:ThermoFisher.CommonCore.Data.dll -r:ThermoFisher.CommonCore.RawFileReader.dll`